pub struct HashMapRef<'map, K, V, S, G> { /* private fields */ }Expand description

 pub fn is_empty(&self) -> bool

-See HashMap::is_empty
+See HashMap::is_empty for details.

 Sourcepub fn contains_key<Q>(&self, key: &Q) -> bool